dictyBase/Migration/deployment/arangodb.md

 ![](userinput.png)
 >`$_>  helm install dictybase/arangodb --namespace dictybase`

+To see what you can customize (i.e. storage class, etc.), check out the [README](https://github.com/dictybase-docker/kubernetes-charts/tree/master/arangodb).

 ## Upgrade Existing Database
 At some point you will need to upgrade your existing database in the cluster.
 Since we initially installed with Helm charts, we will upgrade the same way.